OrionAF/TalentCrafter/README.md

 All commands start with `/tc` :

 - `/tc calc` — Open the calculator window.

-- `/tc settings` — Open the settings panel.

-- `/tc reset` — Reset to default state (no active guide).
+- `/tc reset` — Reset the viewer and clear any planned talents.

-- `/tc lock` — Lock the main talent list viewer.
+- `/tc info` — Show addon information and artwork credits.

-- `/tc unlock` — Unlock the main talent list viewer for dragging.

 # Using the calculator